adrianoes/jmeter-expandtesting_api/README.md

 - See [Java SE 8 Archive Downloads](https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html), download the proper version for your OS and your JMeter and install it by keeping the preferenced options.
 - See [JMeter download](https://jmeter.apache.org/download_jmeter.cgi) and download apache-jmeter-5.6.3.zip.
 Extract it in the prorject directory.
 Access bin folder and look for ApacheJMeter.jar file.
 Double click it to execute it.
 - See [JMeter Plugins Manager](https://jmeter-plugins.org/wiki/PluginsManager/) and download jmeter-plugins-manager-1.10.jar.
 Paste it into JMeter's lib/ext directory.
-Restart JMeter.
+Restart JMeter to conclude the installation of JMeter Plugins Manager.
 - Hit :point_right:**Options**, :point_right:**Plugins Manager**, :point_right:**Available Plugins**, check :white_check_mark:**jpgc - Standard Set** and :point_right:**Apply Changes and Restart JMeter** to install jpgc - Standard Set plugin.

 # Tests: